 Insert research statement.
 I would like to share my contemporary YA romance, A Missing Peace with you.
 It's Romeo&Juliet meets a military cover up.

-Told in alternating points of view, A Missing Peace, is complete at 52,700 words.
+points of view, A Missing Peace, is complete at 52,700 words.

 Per your submission guidelines, I have attached _____.